psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 ![Text Base Model Score Table](/static/img/text_base_score.jpg)

 We can see that the performance of our text-based method (test accuracy: 0.767)  is not as good as the feature-based method (test accuracy: 0.819).
 This is reasonable as text alone may contain less information compared to the rich engineered features we used in the feature-based methods.
-Yet, as these two methods utilize distinct information sources, we believe combining the two will boost the model's performance.
+Nonetheless, although these two methods utilize distinct information sources, we suspected combining the two methods will boost the overall performance.
 Therefore, we decided to integrate both methods by stacking.

 **Stack Feature-Based and Text-Based Method**

-In this short section, we explore stacking our feature-based and text-based method.
-As shown in the figure below, we first generate out-of-fold predictions on the training set using our text-based model.
+In this short section, we explore stacking our feature-based and text-based methods.
+As shown in the figure below, we first generated out-of-fold predictions on the training set using our text-based model.

 ![Stack Models Architecture](/static/img/stack_oof2.jpg)

-Next, we add the out-of-fold predictions from our text-based method as a new feature to our feature-based method and train a CatBoost classifier on the new set of features.
+Next, we added the out-of-fold predictions from our text-based method as a new feature to our feature-based method and train a CatBoost classifier on the new set of features.
 The result of this model is shown in the table below.

 ![Stacked Model Score Table](/static/img/stack_score.jpg)

-We can see our stack model significantly outperform both the feature-based and text-based models in all evaluation metrics.
+We can see our stack model significantly outperforms both the feature-based and text-based models in all evaluation metrics.
 In particular, it obtains a test accuracy of 0.853 which is a 0.04 gain over the best feature-based method!
 Our experiment results support the common wisdom that stacking two independent learners (both in terms of models and features) can yield much better performance!

-After exploring the property and semantic features of the TwiBot-20 dataset by feature-based and text-based models, there is one last feature left unexplored – the neighborhood feature!
-In the next section, we will see how the following/follower relationship between users can help us better identify Twitter Bot!
+After exploring the property and semantic features of the TwiBot-20 dataset by feature-based and text-based models, there is one last modal left unexplored – the neighborhood modal!
+In the next section, we will see how the following/follower relationship between users can help us better identify Twitter Bots!

 **Graph-Based Method**